Class 7 Light Notes

 Inverted Image: The image will be called Inverted if it is formed upside-down compared to the object.

-- Also Read: Amazing Facts of Human Body
+- Also Read: Amazing Facts of the Human Body

 Reflection of Light

-This phenomenon in which light falling on a surface of the object is sent back by the surface of the object is called the reflection of light.
+This phenomenon in which light falling on the surface of the object is sent back by the surface of the object is called the reflection of light.

 Incident Ray – Rays that fall on the reflecting surface.

 Reflected Rays – rays that get reflected back from the reflecting surface

 - In regular reflection, the reflected rays reflect or bounced back in a particular direction.

 - The reflected rays are always parallel to each other.